Newsletter January 2009

 ATP and Project Fred have now teamed up and set a date for our first Nature Photography Course in the beautiful New Forest in the south of England.
 The course will be held over the weekend of Saturday 16th May and Sunday 17th May 2009.

 Older Facebook Replies

-And with so many people with digital cameras at these events there basically happy with all the free images they're getting, and it encourages more people to bring there cameras to these event knowing that their photos will be post on the company's web gallery afterwards.
+And with so many people with digital cameras at these events there basically happy with all the free images they're getting.
+It encourages more people to bring their cameras to these event knowing that their photos will be posted on the company's web gallery afterwards.
 Which in turn filter down to me with no work.
 However, I'm not discourage in away.
 My background was in music and as a professional musician I have endured many down times and slow periods.

 During these down times I would take the time to practice more and learn new things to improve my skills.
-I apply this to photography also, I'm trying to, or you could say, practicing shooting more stock to see what sells.
-Working more with strobes and practicing doing more portraits, just bacially trying to learn more in the areas I feel I’m weak in.
+I apply this to photography also.
+I'm trying to, or you could say, practicing shooting more stock to see what sells.
+Working more with strobes and practicing doing more portraits.
+Just basically trying to learn more in the areas I feel I’m weak in.